denten-books/plain-text/30-format.md

 instructions for typographical layout into complex meta-literary directives related to the protection of intellectual property rights, constraints on speech, trade agreements, the politics of surveillance, and clandestine communication.
-The intellectual history of form drawn from the annals of literary theory will meet the material history of format drawn from computer science in the second half of the chapter.
-The chapter ends with the notion of a "smart document," an increasingly common instrument of record capable of policing its own encoded rules of reader engagement: what can be read, how, and where.
+An intellectual history of form, drawn from the annals of literary theory, will meet the material history of format, drawn from computer science in the second half of the chapter.
+The chapter ends with a discussion of "smart documents," increasingly common instruments of record capable of policing their own encoded rules of reader engagement: what can be read, how, and where.

 ## Concrete and Universal

-The intellectual history of formalist literary theory contains within it at least two contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiosis.
+The intellectual history of formalist literary theory contains within it at least two contradictory ideas about form: one about the sign's outward shape and another about its inward structure or formula that governs semiosis.

-The distinction leads to conflicting strategies of interpretation.
+The distinction leads to diverging strategies of interpretation.
 In the sense of "outward shape," form suggests the affective aesthetics or even "erotics" of art [@sontag_against_1966].
 In this view, the sign is forever embedded into the specific contexts of inscription, or alternatively, in the contexts of its reception.
 The individual peculiarity of the word in context renders it forever different from the same word used elsewhere.
-Formalism in this sense is concerned with the distinctive, palpable, and outward physical attributes of a text.
-As formula, form suggests a more analytical approach, one that explicates the inward structures---universal rules, patterns, and archetypes---that shape the production of text from within.
+Formalism in that sense is concerned with the distinctive, palpable, and outward physical attributes of text.
+As formula, form suggests a more analytical approach, one that explicates the inward structures---universal rules, patterns, and archetypes---that shape textual production from within.
 Formal analysis so conceived studies not specific traces or utterances, but rather the development of ideal forms, which exist somewhat independently of their specific instantiations.[^ln3-levine] Form in the sense of formula embodies an abstraction, leading to generalized historical categories like genre and